exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/reusing-code.md

 _DependsOn_ does this dynamically (in runtime) in the browser.
 In a common scenario, _DependsOn_ is used to modify the state of a dialog widget after the user interacted with another widget of the same dialog (like showing or hiding a text field upon checking or unchecking a box).

-_Property scripting_ with `@Setting`s as discussed above does this statically at the time of project building.
+_Property scripting_ with `@Setting`s this statically at the time of project building.
 It is used, e.g., to make a text field inside a fieldset display its default value as "Foo" when used within "MyComponentA" and "Bar" when used within "MyComponentB" -- all without the need to create two different fieldsets.

-You cannot make a scripted template react to a user action like you would do with a _DependsOn_ query.
+You cannot however make a scripted template react to a user action like you would do with a _DependsOn_ query.
+Also, you cannot refer to `@some_variable` declared with `@Setting` from a _DependsOn_ query, and vice versa.
+All in all, property scripting and _DependsOn_ modify the Touch UI experience from different angles and "live" in different worlds.